ATI

 But here's a relatively simple solution that worked for me.
 Just do some tests, as I did.
 My battery charge display on the LCD console shows five segments.
 But I learned they are not equal – I get a different number of miles from each one.
 I did several tests under ideal conditions (flat, paved path, light to no wind, good road tires fully inflated), staying in the same pedal assist level, pedaling steadily, and using no throttle.
 I found a fairly consistent number of miles for each segment.
 So now I know the maximum number of miles possible for each battery display segment, as well as the total range for my ebike for a fully charged battery.
 I also noted how riding under anything less than ideal conditions (such as a gravel trail versus paved path, using higher pedal assist level, not working as hard, lower tire pressure, and/or headwind) significantly lowered the number of miles for a given segment.
 That helped me to know the "minimum" values, too, for my ebike in case I encounter such conditions/situations.

-Your range will be different, if course, but you can get the idea about the many factors affecting ir.
+Your range will be different, of course, but you can get the idea about the many factors affecting ir.
 On the review sites I saw ranges of 30 to 80 miles from various ebikes, but most typical was a range of 40 to 60 miles under ideal conditions.

 Ebike motor power